-- Offering higher initial pay rates,

 - Increasing the number of FTE's,

 - Attending career fairs,

 - Relocation allowance,

 - Recruitment allowance,

 - Training allowances,

 - Implementing student practicum's,

 - Changing job responsibilities and,

 - Advertising.

-Overall, health regions report a moderate amount of recruitment effort as compared to previous years.
+Overall, health regions report minor or moderate recruitment efforts as compared to previous years.

-As reported in previous market supplement reports, Regina Qu'Appelle and Saskatoon Health Region continue to work with Ministry of Health and Alberta Learning in the delivery of a

-Respiratory Therapist training program.
+As reported in previous market supplement reports, Regina Qu'Appelle and Saskatoon Health Region continue to work with Ministry of Health and Alberta Learning in the delivery of a Respiratory Therapist training program.
 The program purchases seats at the Southern Alberta Institute of Technology in Calgary for Saskatchewan residents and allows them to perform their clinical training in Saskatchewan.
-The program sponsors eight Respiratory Therapists per year for the province.
-In the past this program has successfully recruited students to Saskatchewan health regions.